What does APRC mean and why does it matter when borrowing?

 Why was the ARPC introduced?

-APRC was designed to create a competitive market for mortgages and to make sure the terms of borrowing are clear to customers.
-It was introduced by the Financial Conduct Authority (FCA) based on a Mortgage Credit Directive (MCD) from the EU.
+APRC was designed to create a competitive market for mortgages and make borrowing terms clear to customers.
+It was introduced by the Financial Conduct Authority (FCA), based on a Mortgage Credit Directive (MCD) from the EU.

 Do lenders need to show the APRC of a loan or mortgage?